 London Borough of Waltham Forest has always been keen to see the Granada restored to its former glory and shared our belief that it has enormous potential as a live performance venue, especially since the borough does not have a permanent theatre space.

-Waltham Forest Council carried out a study which indicated that the project could add up to £52m to the local economy over a ten-year period.
+Waltham Forest Council carried out a study that indicated that the project could add up to £52m to the local economy over a ten-year period.

 We were delighted in March 2018 when the council announced its commitment to purchase the Granada, pledging to restore and reopen the venue for live performance.
 Waltham Forest was chosen as the first London Borough of Culture with the plans to revive the Granada being central to its bid.

-The sale was completed in early 2019 and Soho Theatre, announced as the operator.
-The ambition is for a 1,000-seat venue delivering a high quality programme of entertainment, cherry-picked from Soho’s existing acclaimed programme of theatre and comedy, alongside an annual panto and a wide-reaching community education programme.
+The sale was completed in early 2019 and Soho Theatre announced as the operator.
+The ambition is for a 1,000-seat venue delivering a high-quality programme of entertainment, alongside an annual panto and a wide-reaching community education programme.